FAQs for the 2018 Review

-Will work on the 2013 review inform the boundary proposals for the 2018 review?
+Will work on the 2013 Review inform the boundary proposals for the 2018 review?

 No. The Act of Parliament that governs the conduct of a Parliamentary Boundary review requires the electoral register data used in it to be that in force two years and ten months before the date by which the final report of the review is required to be submitted.
-The 2013 review was conducted on the basis of electoral registers as at 1 December 2010, but the current review – required to report in September 2018 – will use the published electoral register data as at 1 December 2015.
+The 2013 Review was therefore conducted on the basis of electoral registers as at 1 December 2010, but the current review – required to report in September 2018 – must use the published electoral register data as at 1 December 2015.

 This page reformats automatically when printed.
 Print this section